ManifoldScholar/manifold-docusaurus/docs/backend/texts.md

 When individual Text records are accessed, the header adjusts to the context and makes available the following options:

 - **Preview and Delete**.
 From this view these buttons function differently than from the main Texts view: `Preview` opens the Text in the Manifold Reader, instead of the Project homepage, and `Delete` removes the specific Text from the system, versus deleting the entire Project.
 - **Enable and Download EPUB**.
 The `Enable EPUB` button functions as a toggle.
-When activated the text of the button will change to `Disable EPUB` and Manifold will create an EPUB of the Text regardless of the format in which it was ingested (e.g., Word or Google Documents).
+When activated, the text of the button will change to `Disable EPUB` and Manifold will create an EPUB of the Text regardless of the format in which it was ingested (e.g., Word or Google Documents).

 	Every five minutes Manifold looks for Texts that have this setting enabled.
 If a Text is newly enabled, Manifold will generate an EPUB of the Text.
 If the Text has been updated, Manifold will re-create the EPUB so that accurately reflects any changes.

-	When the EPUB for the text has been generated, a `Download EPUB` button will appear, from which the Manifold-generated EPUB can be secured.
+	When the EPUB for the Text has been generated, a `Download EPUB` button will appear, from which the Manifold-generated EPUB can be secured.

 	If a publisher used an EPUB to initially create the Text and then toggles this setting on, Manifold will create its own EPUB.
 Those two files would be very similar but potentially not exact matches.
 The original source EPUB is still retained, and available through the `Download Source` button.